Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    **Note**: Both short hostnames and FQDNs are accepted.
 If you do not have DNS server to register the VM with, you can access it using the IP address.
 However, the hostname is mandatory and should be configured.

-8. Update **/etc/hosts** with the management IP address and the new hostname for the VA.
+8. Update **/etc/hosts** with the management IP address and the new hostname for the OVA.
 In the same file, update the line that contains **s3.seagate.com** with the IP address of the public data interface.
 Do not remove or rename hostnames in this line.

-9. Edit **/root/.ssh/config** and update the following with the new hostname for the VA.
+9. Edit **/root/.ssh/config** and update the following with the new hostname for the OVA.

   - **Host srvnode-1 <new_hostname>**

   - **HostName <new_hostname>**

   **Note**: Please keep **srvnode-1** in the Host field.
-This is an internal name and it's required for the proper functioning of VA.
+This is an internal name and it's required for the proper functioning of OVA.

 10. Refresh HAproxy configuration by running the following command.